Trinity Reading School

 How Reading School works?

-Reading School is our platform to allow students to be enticed and delighted by literature every single day.
+Reading School is our platform to allow students to be enticed and delighted by literature almost every single day.
 It is also about daily exposure to reading for the correct length of time to accelerate reading gains.
-Therefore, at Trinity every day begins with reading.
-Our school day begins at 8.40am and after a brief 15 minutes with their tutor, students move to their reading group where specific reading knowledge is developed in small groups with texts targeted to each child’s reading ability.
-Each of the groups have been formed based on tests we have carried out that tell us the current reading ages.
-We have six groups in total.
+Therefore, at Trinity every day apart from assembly day begins with reading.
+Our school day begins at 8.40am and after fifteen minutes with their tutor, students change their focus and the form group becomes a reading group where specific reading knowledge is developed with texts targeted to each child’s reading ability.
+We test the students each year to understand their current reading ability and we have specific groups designed to assist our weakest readers and help them make rapid progress and push our strongest readers into exciting new territory.

 The Reading School Groups and Evaluating Impact

-Our Reading School Groups have been carefully developed to ensure students make maximum reading progress.
+Our Reading School Groups have been developed to ensure students make maximum reading progress.
 We use the National Group Reading Test from GL Assessments to determine student reading ages.
-Twice a year, we retest students, evaluate progress, and identify students who may need to change reading groups.
+Every year we retest students, evaluate progress, and identify students who may need to change reading groups.

 Our groups have been carefully configured.
-Some of the groups support the rapid reading progress of struggling and weaker readers whilst some groups stretch and challenge our most confident and able readers.
+Some of the students from each form visit the HEART centre each morning to obtain support to make rapid reading progress whilst some other students attend a group to stretch and challenge our most confident and able readers.
 Students and staff have been given agency over book choices and therefore enjoy reading school together – it is a calm, purposeful and enjoyable start to the day.

 How can Parents/Carers encourage reading at home?